A brief history of the Cairns Indigenous Art Fair

 CIAF Ltd is a not-for-profit company limited by guarantee, governed by a Board of Directors.
 The membership of the skills-based Board continues to progress its focus on an increased Aboriginal and Torres Strait Islander representation.

-CIAF Ltd continues to be supported by both Federal and State Government funding but is equally now seeking new sources of revenue through new revenue raising strategies, sponsorship and philanthropy.
+CIAF Ltd continues to be supported by both Federal and State Government funding, but also actively seeks philanthropic and sponsorship partnerships.

-The CIAF Collectors and Curators program, unique to CIAF, faciltiates program participants to meet artists and make aquisitons for private and public collections around the globe.
-Over the years representatives of many esteemed institutions, including the National Gallery of Australia, Australian National Maritime Museum, Queensland Art Gallery, Queensland Museum, Auckland Art Gallery, University of Washington, National Gallery of Canada, Harvard University Art Museum, and Kluge-Ruhe Aboriginal Art Collection of the University of Virginia have made purchases from CIAF.
+The CIAF Collectors and Curators program faciltiates meetings with artists, leading to aquisitons for private and public collections around the globe.
+Over the years representatives of many esteemed institutions (including the National Gallery of Australia, Australian National Maritime Museum, Queensland Art Gallery, Queensland Museum, Auckland Art Gallery, University of Washington, National Gallery of Canada, Harvard University Art Museum, and Kluge-Ruhe Aboriginal Art Collection of the University of Virginia) have made purchases from CIAF.

-CIAF enjoys extremely high visitor satisfaction rates with 98 percent of visitors, artists and exhibitors rating the experience as and excellent or good, and 90 percent of participants agreeing that CIAF increased their understanding of Aboriginal and Torres Strait Islander art and cultures.
+CIAF enjoys extremely high visitor satisfaction rates, with 98 percent of visitors, artists and exhibitors rating the experience as and 'excellent' or 'good'.
+90 percent of participants agree that CIAF increased their understanding of Aboriginal and Torres Strait Islander art and cultures.